foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_faq.md

 **What is the Founders & Coders programme?**
 It is a 16-week programme of study in software development for the web.

-**Do you run multiple programmes every year?**
+**How frequently do your programmes run?**
 We run three programmes a year, starting in February, June, and October.
-Exact dates get confirmed nearer the time so check back regularly for updates.
+Exact dates will be confirmed nearer the time, so check back regularly for updates.

 **What is the aim of the programme?**
 To give students sufficient skills to create web applications and find employment as a web developer.